Workiva/over_react/doc/flux_to_redux.md

     }
 }

-// A seperate store, making the total store count be equal to 4 class AnotherColorStore extends flux.Store {
+// A separate store, making the total store count be equal to 4 class AnotherColorStore extends flux.Store {
     RandomColorActions _actions;